Workforce Administration

 Adjust your notification settings and display preferences to control how and when the platform communicates with you.

-Tip: Upload a profile photo so your colleagues can easily recognize you in comments, assignments, and the team directory.
+Tip: Upload a profile photo so your colleagues can easily recognise you in comments, assignments, and the team directory.

 Frequently asked questions

-This depends on your organization's policy.
+This depends on your organisation's policy.
 As a general rule, submit annual leave requests at least two weeks in advance.
 Sick leave can typically be submitted on the day or retroactively.
 Check your leave policy for specific requirements.
+You can see policy rules on the Time Off page before submitting.